saaprojects/go_hockey/README.md

 Notes:

 - The current networking path is server-authoritative.
-- `Online Rooms` uses a room server that can host multiple 5-character room-code matches at once.`r`n- The player who creates a room is treated as that room's host.
+- `Online Rooms` uses a room server that can host multiple 5-character room-code matches at once.
+- The player who creates a room is treated as that room's host.
 - This first slice sends full snapshots over TCP, so it is a real multiplayer prototype, not the final low-latency netcode.
 - Solo mode still runs entirely local.
 - Multiplayer now includes pregame color selection, intermission ready-up screens, and simple period stats.